rskanchi/Resources/Notes/SSH_and_Github.md

-# Connect your R and Github
+# Connect R and Github

 1. Create a [GitHub](https://github.com/) account: You must know your username, password and the email address used to create the GitHub account.